r-webutils/suitr/README.md

 #> 🃁
 ```

 suitr uses a four color deck by default.
-This behavior can be changed with the parameter `fourColor`.
+This behavior can be changed with the parameter `four_color`.

 ``` r
 card_list()